1984err/ActiveDirectoryHackingLab/README.md

 # ACTIVE DIRECTORY HACKING LAB

  I created this lab to research exploits and find vulnerabilities within Microsoft Windows and Active Directory.
-The environment was created in VirtualBox using Kali Linux, Microsoft Windows Server 2022, and Windows 10 Enterprise.
+This test environment was created in VirtualBox using Kali Linux, Microsoft Windows Server 2022, and Windows 10 Enterprise.
 You can grab virtualbox and each OS with the following links: